LBROCHARD/echalote/README.md

 - create pages with a title, a background color and tags
 - modify and delete pages
 - modify the content of a page with a Markdown text editor
-- read the page content formated as HTML from Markdown
+- read the page content formatted as HTML from Markdown